 AnyTrack Integration with Facebook Conversions API

-AnyTrack is a conversion data platform that enables performance marketers to track and attribute online and offline conversions across marketing tools, ad networks, and analytics platforms.
+AnyTrack is a Facebook Business Partner specializing for conversion data.
+It enables performance marketers to track and attribute online and offline conversions across marketing tools, ad networks, and analytics platforms.

 The AnyTrack App has been approved by Facebook, and directly integrates with both the standard Facebook Pixel, and the Conversions API.